Oregon-Public-Data-Project/OR-COVID-Tracking/README.md

 # Oregon COVID Data

 Oregon collects some of the best COVID-19 data in the country.
-Unfortunately, they've chosen not to release the data in a data format.
+Not all of it is accessible in a traditional data format.

-ZIP-code level case data is trapped in weekly pdf reports.
-Hospital capacity data is posted in a Tableau workbook with the option to download disabled.
+We're thrilled that OHA posts regionwide hospital capacity data in a Tableau workbook with the option to download enabled.

-To help remedy the solution, I'm posting lots of the data I've collected over the last 6 months, mainly by scraping their html page and pdfs.
-At some point I'll add documentation, but let me stress this is a volunteer effort.
+ZIP-code level case data is (to our knowledge) only available in weekly pdf reports.
+There's a reasonable archive of them here in the [weekly reports](https://github.com/Oregon-Public-Data-Project/OR-COVID-Tracking/tree/main/weekly_reports) directory.

 ## What is posted?